andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

 At the end of this tutorial, we have made a submission to Kaggle that deals with a varied set of features related to housing prices, in which we had to deal with missing values and where we predicted the sale price using Random Forests and XGBoost.

 To handle the missing values, we used the package missForest available in R which imputed the missing values with a Random Forest algorithm.
-Though not touched upon in this tutorial, my own casual observation is that missForest does improve accuracy of our final score compared to that of a simpler imputation (e.g. replacing all missing values with their means/mode), but at the cost of time-consuming computations, and my feeling is that in a production environment where new data is continously added, one should use the simpler, less computationally-intensive way of imputation using the means/modes.
+Though not touched upon in this tutorial, my own casual observation is that missForest does improve accuracy of our final score compared to that of a simpler imputation (e.g. replacing all missing values with their means/mode), but at the cost of time-consuming computations, and my feeling is that in a production environment where new data is continuously added, one should use the simpler, less computationally-intensive way of imputation using the means/modes.

 Moving on, we found that the best score on the test set was obtained with a XGBoost model, which placed us, at the time of writing, at the (upper) 30-40 percentiles of scores.